glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 Here the goal is to estimate roughly the weight of an activity to have its order of magnitude.

-Each goal should be realist, reachable, measurable with success keys, and sized in difficulty and required time to achieve it.
+Each goal should be realistic, reachable, measurable with success keys, and sized in difficulty and required time to achieve it.
 You can play on **several scales** for your future projections:
 **very long term, long term, middle term, short term, and very short term**.